Updated June 23, 2023

 Some points to remember while using these methods;

-- Geometry method takes only one parameter as input for size of window.
+- The geometry method takes only one parameter as input for the window size.

-- Minsize method takes two parameter which specifies the width and height of the window.
+- The minsize method takes two parameters that specify the width and height of the window.

 Lets us discuss the examples of Tkinter Window Size.

 Example #1: Using Geometry Method

 In this example, we use the geometry method to assign a size to our window in Tkinter.
 After that, we attach a button widget to it.